 Coastal regulations are designed to balance the desire of property owners to develop their property within the coastal zone with the protection of the coastal environment.
-A CDP can be processed at staff-level when the project is not located within the Coastal Commission Appeals Jurisdiction (see layer in Planning GIS map).
-A Biological Impact Form is required in addition to the required forms when it is determined by Planning Staff that the project has the potential to impact sensitive habitat or protected plants or wildlife.
+A CDP can be processed at the staff level when the project is not located within the Coastal Commission Appeals Jurisdiction (see the layer in Planning GIS map).
+A Biological Impact Form is required in addition to the required forms when it is determined by Planning Staff that the project has the potential to impact sensitive habitats or protected plants or wildlife.

 Steps in the Planning Permit Process

 If a planning or zoning permit is required, it generally needs to be processed prior to the application of a building or construction permit.
 The Planning Section of the Planning and Building Department processes these permits.
 When multiple permits are required (e.g., Coastal Development Permit and Design Review Permit), the longer permit processing time and higher level decision-making body would apply to the concurrent processing of associated permits.
 In reviewing and processing your permit application, the assigned planner will generally complete the following steps: